MS-DOS and Windows command line tree command

-|Drive:\Path||Drive and directory containing disk for display of directory structure.|
+|Drive:\Path||Drive and directory containing disk for the display of directory structure.|

-|/F||Displays file names in each directory.|
+|/F||Displays the file names contained in each directory.|

-|/A||ext characters used for linking lines, instead of graphic characters. /a is used with code pages that do not support graphic characters and to send output to printers that do not properly interpret graphic characters.|
+|/A||Extended characters used for linking lines instead of graphic characters. /a is used with code pages that do not support graphics characters and to send output to printers that do not properly interpret graphics characters.|